mau-JS/OracleML/README.md

 Confusion Matrix
 ![Confusion Random Forest Matrix](./images/rf_matrix.png "Confusion Random Forest Matrix")
+---
+Why metrics are so high on Random Forest?
+**Simplicity of Target Rules**: Since the target is calculated using straightforward comparisons and basic math, Decision Trees, which excel at rule-based decision-making, may already be more than sufficient.
+Random Forest, being an ensemble of multiple Decision Trees, adds unnecessary complexity for such a simple task, potentially leading to inflated metrics.

+What improvements can be done?
+*Include pipelines for scalers and model building.
+*Apply regularization to reduce overfitting.
+* Include decision tres and see the results, compare them with random forest.
+* Include GridSearch or RandomSearch to test hyperparameters
 ## Installation
 You can run this machine learning models in two ways, via cloud or locally in your environment.